Hermes Júnior

 Hermes Rodrigues Júnior (born 6 January 1978) is a Brazilian football coach and former player who played as a forward.
-He is the current head coach of Americano.
+He is the current head coach of Olaria.

 Career

 Hermes Júnior played for clubs in Brazil and Portugal.
-At the end of his playing career, he signed a two-year contract with Gil Vicente F.C.
+At the end of his playing career, he signed a two-year contract with Gil Vicente.

 After he retired from playing football, Hermes Junior became a football coach.
-He led Nova Iguaçu FC to the Campeonato Carioca Serie B1 title in 2021.
+He led Nova Iguaçu to the Campeonato Carioca Serie B1 title in 2021.
 Hermes Junior managed America-RJ and Serrano in the Campeonato Carioca Serie A2 and B1 during 2022.